chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 And this works very well.
 Most Signora fans get demoralized very quickly the moment they notice that no one was brought back from the dead, and even other communities like r/FatuiHQ followed suit.
 This way, when they finally drop the charade and reveal that they've resurrected a major character all along, people will be caught off-guard and there will be a sudden surge in hype and popularity of the game.

+### Little One's arc is pretty much over
+This is something that I forgot to mention in the initial publication of this post.
+Some people might consider that Mare Jivari could be the continuation of Little One's WQs, but because he parted ways with us, I don't think this is the case.
+Besides, there's very little point to do so because his Flamelord's Blessing story was pretty much resolved in 5.5 when he refused Kukulkan's offers.
+If anything, this just further strengthens the possibility of the proper revival arc taking place in the Mare Jivari instead.

+### The red sky in Mare Jivari
+Some keen-eyed players have noticed that the placeholder Mare Jivari region has an [abnormally red sky](https://old.reddit.com/r/SignoraMains/comments/1l086dv/do_you_remember_the_mare_jivari_sky/).
+This appears to be heavily connected to Signora's description of the "crimson dawn" and "sea of fire that will consume everything", something that's now all but confirmed.
+It's unlikely that this is a coincidence, as so far it seems unlikely that any region in Nod-Krai or Snezhnaya would have an unusually red sky like this, let alone a place described as "sea of fire" or "sea of ashes."

 ## Why we may NOT want Signora to be resurrected in Natlan (yet): The ~~SAG-AFTRA strike~~ VA's "collective work refusal"
 Signora is voiced by a VA who chose to remain anonymous.
 However, after doing a little research, I was able to figure out who she is, and her portfolio page contains some voice clips of her performance as Signora.
 I won't disclose who she is out of respect, given how toxic the community can be towards Signora fans sometimes.